napari/napari/tutorials/viewer.md

 ## layout of the viewer

-The viewer is organized into ....
+The viewer is organized into a couple key areas

+- the main canvas
+- the layer's list
+- the layer's control panel
+- the dimension sliders

 ## reordering layers on the viewer